Overview

 Treatment

 The reason for the swelling will determine the best course of treatment.
-If the swelling was due to a bacterial infection, it should subside after a round of antibiotics is taken.
-If the infection was viral there is no treatment, although over the counter pain reliever may be recommended to help with the inflammation.
+If the swelling was due to a bacterial infection, it should subside after a round of antibiotics.
+There is no treatment if the disease is viral, although over-the-counter pain relievers may be recommended to help with the inflammation.

-When the swelling is the result of an allergic reaction it should subside once the allergen is avoided or proper medication is administered.
+When the swelling results from an allergic reaction, it should subside once the allergen is avoided or proper medication is administered.

 If the lump is the result of a cancer diagnosis, it will only subside after treatment of the cancer is completed.
 This treatment can include: